-- International Collaborations for Radiation Research - US National Cancer Institute: This includes the updated cancer incidence analyses (Page 1), site-specific cancer studies and research contract-based projects (Page 2), training of researchers, and other data-sharing projects including pooled analyses of radiation risk of brain tumors (Sakata R) and hematopoietic malignancies (Ozasa K). - Partnership with the University of Washington: The Depts. of Epidemiology and Statistics have created a "Radiation Partnership Program" with the University of Washington to mentor and collaborate with graduate school students in epidemiology and biostatistics.
+• International Collaborations for Radiation Research

+US National Cancer Institute: This includes the updated cancer incidence analyses (Page 1), site-specific cancer studies and research contract-based projects (Page 2), training of researchers, and other datasharing projects including pooled analyses of radiation risk of brain tumors (Sakata R).

+Partnership with the University of Washington: The Depts. of Epidemiology and Statistics have created a "Radiation Partnership Program" with the University of Washington to mentor and collaborate with graduate school students in epidemiology and biostatistics.
 The goals have been training in radiation epidemiology and collaborative research projects in biostatistics.
 The program started in 2017.
 Since then, six students have been involved in the program and three of them have graduated with an MPH degree.
-Projects in 2020 are as follows.
+Projects in 2021 are as follows.

-- Potential influence of passive smoking on radiation risk for lung cancer (Sakata R).
-A paper is under review by an international journal.

-- Gastrointestinal cancer survival (Sugiyama H).
-A paper by UW student was published (Bockwoldt B, et al. Cancer Epidmiol Biomarker Prev 2020, online ahead)

-- Estimation of residual time acceleration of atomic bomb survivors (Sakata)

-- Mediating effects of tobacco use and alcohol consumption on incidence of related solid cancers (Utada M).

-- Female reproductive factors on radiation related lung cancer (Utada M)

-Helmholts München: Mechanistic models of radiation-related colon cancer in collaboration with the Dept. of Statistics (Sugiyama H).

-• International Collaborations for Other Activities
+- -Potential influence of passive smoking on radiation risk for lung cancer (Sakata R).
+A paper was published (Hu et al. Int J Radiat Biol 2021;97:1548-54). - -Estimation of residual time acceleration of atomic bomb survivors (Sakata) - -Mediating effects of tobacco use and alcohol consumption on incidence of related solid cancers (Utada M). - -Female reproductive factors on radiation related lung cancer (Utada M) Helmholts München: Mechanistic models of radiation-related colon cancer in collaboration with the Dept. of Statistics (Sugiyama H). - International Collaborations for Other Activities

 Institute of Cancer Research, UK: Pooled analysis of premenopausal breast cancer (Brenner AV).

-- Asia Cohort Consortium (Tokyo University and various international institutes): Pooled analysis of risk factors for various cancers in the Asian populations (Sakata R). - Diet and Bladder Cancer Pooling Project (DBCP) (Maastricht University): Pooled analysis of diet and bladder cancer (Grant EJ). - Biliary Tract Cancer Pooling Project (BiTCaPP, US NCI): Pooled analysis of biliary tract cancers (Grant EJ). - International Agency for Research on Cancer (IARC)/International Association of Cancer Registries (IACR): Cancer registries.
-Providing population-based data for the International Incidence of Childhood Cancer-3 (Sugiyama H). - Global Initiative for Cancer Registry Development: Providing education of quality control for population-based cancer registry (Sugiyama H). - Domestic collaborations: - Universities and Hospitals in Hiroshima and Nagasaki: In addition to the fundamental collaborative activities stated above (Page 4), effects of therapeutic radiation (Sakata R) and second primary cancer (Utada M) are investigated. - National Cancer Center of Japan: Meta-analysis of risk factors of cancer (Utada M).
-Cooperative studies to improve quality of data linkage between cohort studies and cancer registries in the national cancer registry system (Sugiyama H). - Japanese Association of Cancer Registries: Providing lectures for data quality for population-based cancer registry (Sugiyama H). - Shizuoka University and Fukuoka Women's University: Weight fluctuation and cancer and cardiovascular disease mortality (Ozasa K). - Contribution to national and international radiological activities: - International Commission on Radiological Protection (ICRP): Providing a member of the Committee 1 (radiation effects) (Ozasa K). - United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR): Providing a lead writer of report on cancer epidemiology (Brenner AV) and a member of Japanese delegation, Fukushima Follow-up Project, and ad hoc Working Group on Effects and Mechanisms (Ozasa K). - Fukushima Health Management Survey: Providing a member of advisory committee (Ozasa K).
+Asia Cohort Consortium (Tokyo University and various international institutes): Pooled analysis of risk factors for various cancers in Asian populations (Sakata R).

+Diet and Bladder Cancer Pooling Project (DBCP) (Maastricht University): Pooled analysis of diet and bladder cancer (Grant EJ).

+Biliary Tract Cancer Pooling Project (BiTCaPP, US NCI): Pooled analysis of biliary tract cancers (Grant EJ).

+International Agency for Research on Cancer (IARC)/International Association of Cancer Registries (IACR): Cancer registries.
+Providing population-based data for the Cancer Incidence in Five Continents, XII (Sugiyama H).

+• Domestic collaborations:

+Universities and Hospitals in Hiroshima and Nagasaki: In addition to the fundamental collaborative activities stated above, effects of therapeutic radiation (Sakata R) and second primary cancer (Utada M) are investigated.

+National Cancer Center of Japan: Meta-analysis of risk factors of cancer (Utada M).
+Cooperative studies to improve quality of data linkage between cohort studies and cancer registries in the national cancer registry system (Sugiyama H).

+Japanese Association of Cancer Registries: Providing lectures for time trend analysis for populationbased cancer registry (Sugiyama H).

+Shizuoka University and Fukuoka Women's University: Weight fluctuation and cancer and cardiovascular disease mortality (Ozasa K).

+• Contribution to national and international radiological activities:

+International Commission on Radiological Protection (ICRP): Providing a member of the Committee 1 (radiation effects) (Ozasa K).

+United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR): Providing a lead writer of report on cancer epidemiology (Brenner AV) and a member of Japanese delegation, Fukushima Follow-up Project, and ad hoc Working Group on Effects and Mechanisms (Ozasa K).

+Fukushima Health Management Survey: Providing a member of advisory committee (Ozasa K).